Our Operating Principles

 2.9 Platforms will not borrow or raise funds through their own lending website or through those of other peer-to-peer lending platforms.

-2.10 Governance arrangements must demonstrate the platform’s commitment to comply with the principles of good corporate governance, including measures which enshrine the importance of acting with integrity and probity in call cases; the proper management of conflicts of interest; effective risk management; putting the interests of customers at the heart of the business; and the appointment of independent directors (who are neither members of the executive team or platform’s equity investors) to the platform’s governing board.
+2.10 Governance arrangements must demonstrate the platform’s commitment to comply with the principles of good corporate governance, including measures which enshrine the importance of acting with integrity and probity in call cases; the proper management of conflicts of interest; effective risk management; putting the interests of customers at the heart of the business; and for platforms achieving £150m or more in cumulative lending, the appointment of independent directors (who are neither members of the executive team or platform’s equity investors) to the platform’s governing board.

 3.1 Platforms must set out in a clear and balanced way the information necessary to enable customers and prospective customers (lenders and borrowers) to make informed decisions.
 Such information should be accessible simply without requiring numerous ‘click-throughs’.